adamsburge/DPhil-Project/content/_index.md

 #### Questions & Problems
 - Was Paederasty part of the education system?
 - To what extent was religion and music involved in education?
+- What make someone 'very learned'?
+I.e., how does someone become πολυΐτωρ?

 ---
 Links: